Skip to main content

 supavisorsupabase/supavisorConnection pooling

-When Supabase is enabled, access the Studio dashboard at http://localhost:8000 with credentials from your .env file.
+When Supabase is enabled, access the Studio dashboard at http://localhost:8000 with credentials from docker/.env.

 Caddy Reverse Proxy